kubedb/docs/docs/guides/mariadb/monitoring/builtin-prometheus/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Monitoring MySQL with builtin Prometheus
+# Monitoring MariaDB with builtin Prometheus

-This tutorial will show you how to monitor MySQL database using builtin [Prometheus](https://github.com/prometheus/prometheus) scraper.
+This tutorial will show you how to monitor MariaDB database using builtin [Prometheus](https://github.com/prometheus/prometheus) scraper.

 ## Before You Begin